SupakornPholsiri/SupakornPholsiri.github.io/blog/writing_arduino_programs_in_wokwi.md

 Step 1.
 Initially, only one LED (at index=0) is ON, and the rest of the LEDs are OFF. \
 Step 2.
 The position of the ON LED should be moved to the next in a circular manner in a fixed time interval and then repeat Step 2.

-Let's start by defining the pin numbers that we are going to use.
 ```C
 #if defined(ESP32)
 const int LED_PINS[] = {23,22,32,33,25,26,27,14,12,13};